terratenff/vrp-gen-alg/algorithms/modules/README.md

 #### Vehicle Crossover

 (Integer code 3) (VX) This is similar to OX.
-The difference is in the selection of the random, unique gene: this is limited to full vehicle routes.
+The difference is in the selection of the random, unique gene; it is limited to full vehicle routes.

 ### Mutation Operators